Revolutions of 1989: East Germany

 On 2 May 1989, Hungary started dismantling its barbed-wire border with Austria.
 The border was still heavily guarded, but it was a political sign.
 The Pan-European Picnic in August 1989 finally started a movement that could not be stopped by the rulers in the Eastern Bloc.
 It was the largest escape movement from East Germany since the Berlin Wall was built in 1961.
 The patrons of the picnic, Otto von Habsburg and the Hungarian Minister of State Imre Pozsgay saw the planned event as an opportunity to test the reaction of Mikhail Gorbachev and the Eastern Bloc countries to a large opening of the border including flight.

 After the pan-European picnic, Erich Honecker dictated the Daily Mirror of 19 August 1989: "Habsburg distributed leaflets far into Poland, on which the East German holidaymakers were invited to a picnic.
 When they came to the picnic, they were given gifts, food, and Deutsche Mark, and then they were persuaded to come to the West."
 But with the mass exodus at the Pan-European Picnic, the subsequent hesitant behavior of the Socialist Unity Party of East Germany and the non-intervention of the Soviet Union broke the dams.
 Now tens of thousands of the media-informed East Germans made their way to Hungary, which was no longer ready to keep its borders completely closed or to oblige its border troops to use force of arms.

 By the end of September 1989, more than 30,000 East Germans had escaped to the West before the GDR denied travel to Hungary, leaving Czechoslovakia as the only neighboring state to which East Germans could escape.
 Thousands of East Germans tried to reach the West by occupying the West German diplomatic facilities in other Central and Eastern European capitals, notably the Prague Embassy and the Hungarian Embassy, where thousands camped in the muddy garden from August to November waiting for German political reform.
 The GDR closed the border to Czechoslovakia on 3 October, thereby isolating itself from all its neighbors.
 Having been shut off from their last chance for escape, an increasing number of East Germans participated in the Monday demonstrations in Leipzig on 4, 11, and 18 September, each attracting 1,200 to 1,500 demonstrators.
 Many were arrested and beaten, but the people refused to be intimidated.
 On 25 September, the protests attracted 8,000 demonstrators.

-After the fifth successive Monday demonstration in Leipzig on 2 October attracted 10,000 protesters, Socialist Unity Party (SED) leader Erich Honecker issued a shoot and kill order to the military.
+After the fifth successive Monday demonstration in Leipzig on 2 October attracted 10,000 protesters, Honecker issued a shoot and kill order to the military.
 Communists prepared a huge police, militia, Stasi, and work-combat troop presence, and there were rumors a Tiananmen Square-style massacre was being planned for the following Monday's demonstration on 9 October.